 Jared Smith is a development team lead at BoomTown in Charleston, South Carolina, where he specializes in engineering on the company’s WordPress based consumer sites.
 He brings over 10 years experience with the WordPress platform to BoomTown, providing subject matter expertise, not only within the development team, but also throughout the company.

-In whatever time there’s left, Jared runs @chswx on Twitter. @chswx is the most followed Charleston specific weather source in the Low country, and works closely with local media and the National Weather Service to ensure that critical weather information gets disseminated with as little hype and as much substance as possible.
+In whatever time there’s left, Jared runs @chswx on Twitter. @chswx is the most followed Charleston specific weather source in the Lowcountry, and works closely with local media and the National Weather Service to ensure that critical weather information gets disseminated with as little hype and as much substance as possible.
 As I mentioned at the top of the program, Jared is the co-author of Building Online Communities with Drupal, phpBB and WordPress, which was released in 2005.
 Jared, welcome to the program.

 [00:01:39] Jared Smith: Thanks, buddy.
 Good to be here.
 Excited to be here.
 Great as always to talk to you Patrick.

 [00:01:44] Patrick O’Keefe: Yes.
-Jared is one of my really closest friends known for a long time I think from online community.
+Jared is one of my really closest friends known him for a long time, I think from online community.
 I set up this call with him.
 I do two awful things.
 First of all, I’m late because I was talking to a senator from Massachusetts who is really deep into the net neutrality and there was just this meet up I was invited to and I wanted to do that.
 So I was late for that.
 Then I get him on here and for the first time I think it’s ever happened in the history of this show, I realized that I wasn’t recording that side of the audio.
-We just had five minutes, and thankfully I caught it.
+We just did five minutes, and thankfully I caught it.